RESTORATION OF KĀINGA

 Can we speak frankly?
 The Crown will never have a solution for the problems facing Māori.
 They tried war, then they tried Urbanisation.
 Now they try to integrate Māori into Crown governance, creating a Māori elite controlled by Crown dollars.
 Meanwhile rural Māori live in poverty.
 Their best and brightest are scattered far and wide, only coming home for tangi and the occasional hui.

-In other words, you already have the power, the authority and the resources.
-You don’t need Crown permission, and you already have the governance model (hui moderated by your rangatira), the land and the memory of how kāinga work and how they are built.
-Like your ancestors, you adapt modern technology to serve you, but always remember who you are.
-And remember, as on a waka, everyone has a role to play and all work as one.
+You have the land.
+You have the people.
+You have the governance model (hui moderated by your rangatira).
+You have the memory of how kāinga work and how they are built.
+Like your ancestors, you adapt modern technology to serve you, but you remember who you are.
+As on a waka, everyone has a role to play and all work as one.

 The design of a kāinga